 Describe the roles and responsibilities of executive leadership, champions, sponsors, process owners, master black belts, black belts, and green belts in driving six sigma and lean initiatives.
+Understand the importance of coaching multiple levels of leadership and belts on appropriate six sigma tools and techniques.
+Understand the importance of finance and its role supporting a project and confirming its outcome.
 Describe how each group influences project deployment in terms of providing or managing resources, enabling changes in organizational structure, and supporting communications about the purpose and deployment of the initiatives.
 (Understand)

-2. Organizational roadblocks and change management
+2. Organizational barriers

 Describe how an organization's structure and culture can impact six sigma projects.
 Identify common causes of six sigma failures, including lack of management support and lack of resources.
-Apply change management techniques, including stakeholder analysis, readiness assessments, and communication plans to overcome barriers and drive organization-wide change.
 (Apply)